| Written by Mark Buzinkay

 Container terminals constantly evolve to keep up with the latest technology and trends.
 Some of the key characteristics of the future container terminal may include technology advancement, infrastructure resiliency, multigeneration terminal operations, and sustainability.

 Technology advancement is one of the most important aspects of a future container terminal.
-With the ever-increasing size of ships, terminals may need the conveyance systems and wharves necessary to accommodate them.
-Additionally, automated or semiautomated electrified tractors, trains, trucks, and ships will help to increase efficiency and decrease turnaround times.
+With ships' size ever-increasing, terminals may need the conveyance systems and wharves necessary to accommodate them.
+Additionally, automated or semiautomated electrified tractors, trains, trucks, and ships will help increase efficiency and decrease turnaround times.

 Infrastructure resiliency is another important characteristic of a future container terminal.
 With the increased risk of natural disasters, terminals must be designed to survive and operate with all-hazard protection.
 Sensors or other technology can be used to provide advance warning of natural disasters, allowing port operators to take evasive action.